FrankWorldview/blockchain/smart_contracts/2_Example2.md

 # Example 2: Send Ether

 ## Send Ether via MetaMask and React
 + Create or log in to your MetaMask wallet.
-Create a test network and connect it:
+Create a test network and connect to it:
   ![image](/smart_contracts/img/testnet.png)
 + Open a Git Bash (in Windows) or a terminal (in Mac).
 + Enter the root folder "Web".